 JAMB CBT Exam mode

-Since the introduction of JAMB Computer-Based Test (CBT), a number of things have changed.
+Since the introduction of the JAMB Computer-Based Test (CBT), a number of things have changed.

 But a little issue with this positive development is that new batches of JAMB students who are not used to computers and other JAMB facilities need to learn them and understand how they work before they can make the best out of it.